-If, for example, it is agreed that the site must export less than 1MW, the scheme checks that the flow of Active Power is mathematically greater than -1MW.
-A value of -900kW is, for example, greater than -1MW.

-- 3.5.1.5 If the Stage 1 Constraint is successfully implemented by the customer the restriction remains in place until either: - Stage 1 Constraint is reset via SCADA. - Stage 1 Constraint is reset locally. - In the case of a Voltage Constraint scheme only, the measured voltage (on all phases) is below the Reset Voltage setting for a period of time that exceeds the Stage 1 Reset Time Delay setting. - 3.5.1.6 If the Stage 1 Constraint is not successfully implemented the scheme will initiate a Stage 2 Constraint condition by closing a second contact.
-This will either trip the connection or initiate a second stage of power reduction, depending on the approach that is agreed with the customer.
-The scheme then checks that: - The customer's Stage 2 Confirmation contact is closed, and; - Active Power (kW) flowing through the metering circuit breaker is within the agreed limit for Stage 2. - 3.5.1.7 The Stage 2 Constraint condition may only be reset via SCADA or locally. - 3.5.1.8 If the Stage 2 Constraint is unsuccessful a "failed to constrain" alarm is sent to Control.
+- If, for example, it is agreed that the site must export less than 1MW, the scheme checks that the flow of Active Power is mathematically greater than -1MW.
+A value of -900kW is, for example, greater than -1MW. - 3.5.1.5 If the Stage 1 Constraint is successfully implemented by the customer the restriction remains in place until either: - Stage 1 Constraint is reset via SCADA. - Stage 1 Constraint is reset locally. - In the case of a Voltage Constraint scheme only, the measured voltage (on all phases) is below the Reset Voltage setting for a period of time that exceeds the Stage 1 Reset Time Delay setting. - 3.5.1.6 If the Stage 1 Constraint is not successfully implemented the scheme will initiate a Stage 2 Constraint condition by closing a second contact.
+This shall be designed to trip the relevant load (demand or generation), as applicable, via one or more customer circuit breakers.
+The CCP then checks that: - The customer's Stage 2 Confirmation contact is closed, and; - Active Power (kW) flowing through the metering circuit breaker is within the agreed limit for Stage 2. - 3.5.1.7 The Stage 2 Constraint condition may only be reset via SCADA or locally. - 3.5.1.8 If the Stage 2 Constraint is unsuccessful a "failed to constrain" alarm is sent to Control. - 3.5.1.9 If the Customer only has the facility to implement a single stage of constraint the Stage 1 and the Stage 2 constraint contacts shall be paralleled (so that either condition will initiate the constraint).
+These contacts shall be wired to trip the relevant load (demand or generation) via one or more customer circuit breakers.
+In addition, the Customer's confirmation contact shall be wired to the Stage 1 and the Stage 2 Confirmation inputs.